Jon Stallworthy: Biography

 Stallworthy was born in London.
 His parents, Sir John Stallworthy and Margaret Stallworthy, were from New Zealand and moved to England in 1934.
 Stallworthy started writing poems when he was only seven years old.
-He was educated at the Dragon School, Rugby School and at Magdalen College, Oxford, where he won the Newdigate prize.
+He was educated at the Dragon School, Rugby School and at Magdalen College, Oxford, where he won the Newdigate Prize.
 His works include seven volumes of poetry, and biographies of Wilfred Owen and Louis MacNeice.
-He edited several anthologies and is particularly known for his work on war poetry.
+He edited several war-related anthologies and is particularly known for his critical work and editorial scholarship on Wilfred Owen and WWI poetry.

 While researching the local history of New Zealand Stallworthy discovered an obscure volume entitled Early Northern Wairoa written by his great-grandfather, John Stallworthy (1854–1923), in 1916.
 From this book he learned that his great-great-grandfather, George Stallworthy (1809–1859), had left his birthplace of Preston Bissett in Buckinghamshire, England, for the Marquesas as a missionary.
 This discovery led in turn to him finding family-related letters in the archives of the London Missionary Society.
 Stallworthy's book A Familiar Tree (Oxford University Press, 1978) is a collection of poetry inspired by events depicted in these documents.
-Singing School is an autobiography which emphasises Stallworthy's development as a poet.
+Singing School is an autobiography which emphasises Stallworthy's development as a poet, and his own published poetry has been described as having “a gift few poets possess, and which all poets wish for — the ability to strike out a memorable and epigrammatic line which is at once simple and deeply disturbing.”

-Stallworthy wrote a short summary of war poetry in the introductory chapter to the Oxford Book of War Poetry (Edited by Jon Stallworthy, Oxford University Press, 1984), as well as editing several anthologies of war poetry and writing a biography of Wilfred Owen.
+Stallworthy wrote a short summary of war poetry in the introductory chapter to the Oxford Book of War Poetry (Edited by Jon Stallworthy, Oxford University Press, 1984), as well as editing several anthologies of war poetry and writing a biography of WWI trench poet Wilfred Owen.
 In 2010 he received the Wilfred Owen Poetry Award from the Wilfred Owen Association.
 In the course of his literary career, he became a Fellow of the Royal Society of Literature and the British Academy.